-This programme is designed to equip you to be successful in International Business, with an exceptional knowledge and understanding of both its operations and its economic, political and social context.
-It will deliver a learning experience that provides students with confidence and the trajectory to add value to employers immediately on graduating.
+The MA (four years) and the MBus (five years) in International Business are designed to develop the leaders of the future.
+They provide students with a broad understanding of International Business and are designed to equip you to be successful, with an exceptional knowledge and understanding of both its operations and its economic, political and social context.
 The University of Aberdeen draws on both ancient heritage and globally-recognised excellence in research and teaching to challenge students academically and to connect them with the world of practice.
-There is an option to study a modern language throughout the programme.
-The programmes provide a broadly-based education in International Business through either a four year (MA) or a five year (MBus) programme.
-Both programmes provide specialist courses in International Business and also enable students to specialise in at least one of economics, real estate, accounting, finance and business management.
-Study abroad and internship options are integrated with flexible language learning to accommodate individual study needs, skills and aspirations.
+Students will have the opportunity to include the study of a language throughout the programme, whether or not they have any prior knowledge of the language.
+Periods of study or internships abroad are integral parts of these programmes.
+The programmes provides a broadly-based education in International Business through a four year programme.
+Students will take part in specialist courses in International Business can specialise in at least one of the following; economics, real estate, accounting, finance and business management.
 The programmes are designed to develop the international business leaders of the future.

 Students are assessed by any combination of three assessment methods: coursework such as essays and reports completed throughout the course; practical assessments of the skills and competencies they learn on the course; and written examinations at the end of each course.
 The exact mix of these methods differs between subject areas, years of study and individual courses.
 Honours projects are typically assessed on the basis of a written dissertation.